iceclassic/mude/book/intro.md

 determined as follows: "The Tripod is setup with a unique pulley and clock system that stops the clock once the tripod has moved downstream by 100 ft".

-You can see this year's break up on the following [link](https://youtu.be/hNCz1C4fkqo?list=PLo0kgRXad08K-7DV00t4WNzKaaHovr2wi&t=208) or visit teh official [webpage](https://www.nenanaakiceclassic.com/).
+You can see this year's break up on the following [link](https://youtu.be/hNCz1C4fkqo?list=PLo0kgRXad08K-7DV00t4WNzKaaHovr2wi&t=208) and visit the official [webpage](https://www.nenanaakiceclassic.com/) for more details

 ##  Motivation
-Throughout the quarter we will make use of the contents of MUDE to create a model that can  predict the break-up or get as close as possible.
+Throughout the quarter we will use what we are (an will) learn in  MUDE to create a model that can predict the break-up or get as close as possible.

  Last year's prediction can be seen in the following figure:
  ![](../figures/Part1/2024_guesses_with_breakup.png)

+> it is not shown in the plot, but this guesses are from two groups, MUDE Students, and people in  'MUDE lunch meetings'.
+> As we have two populations we can use statistical test to determine
+> :          Are the two population samples different ( compare mean, stv of residuals).
+Same population? one better than other?

-There is a lot of room for improvement.The question is then, what model and what data will we use this year?
+There is a lot of room for improvement!!!
 ## Scope
 Describe here the scope/objective of the book

-- Part 1 Introducing MUDE concepts from another perspective
+- Part 1 Using MUDE to understand the problem
-- Part 2 Modelling/ Predicting
+- Part 2 Building a model

 ## Authors

 Gabriel Follet

 ## Acknowledges

 This book ...

 - Special acknowledge to Prof. Robert Lanzafame